d2l-ai/d2l-en/chapter_introduction/index.md

 It is important to ensure that these algorithms are used with care.
 With what we know today, this strikes us a much more pressing concern than the potential of malevolent superintelligence to destroy humanity.

+## Characteristics (WIP)

+Thus far, we have only talked about machine learning broadly and not deep learning.
+To see why deep learning is important, we should pause for a moment to highlight a couple of crucial points.

+First, the problems that we have discussed thus far---learning from the raw audio signal, the raw pixel values of images, or mapping between sentences of arbitrary lengths and their counterparts in foreign languages---are problems where deep learning excels and where traditional machine learning methods falter.
+Deep models are *deep* in precisely the sense that they learn many *layers* of computation.
+It turns out that these many-layered (or hierarchical) models are capable of addressing low-level perceptual data in a way that previous tools could not.
+In bygone days, the crucial part of applying machine learning to these problems consisted of coming up with manually-engineered ways of transforming the data into some form amenable to shallow models.
+One key advantage of deep learning is that it replaces not only the shallow models at the end of traditional learning pipelines, but also the labor-intensive process of
+*feature engineering*.
+Second, by replacing much of the domain-specific preprocessing, deep learning has eliminated many of the boundaries that previously separated computer vision, speech recognition, natural language processing, medical informatics, and other application areas, offering a unified set of tools for tackling diverse problems.

+Machine learning uses data to learn transformations between examples.
+For instance, images of digits are transformed to integers between 0 and 9, audio is transformed into text (speech recognition), text is transformed into text in a different language (machine translation), or mugshots are transformed into names (face recognition).
+In doing so, it is often necessary to represent data in a way suitable for algorithms to process it.
+This degree of feature transformations is often used as a reason for referring to deep learning as a means for representation learning (in fact, the International Conference on Learning Representations takes its name from that).
+At the same time, machine learning equally borrows from statistics (to a very large extent questions rather than specific algorithms) and data mining (to deal with scalability).

+The dizzying set of algorithms and applications makes it difficult to assess what specifically the ingredients for deep learning might be.
+This is as difficult as trying to pin down required ingredients for pizza - almost every component is substitutable.
+For instance one might assume that multilayer perceptrons are an essential ingredient.
+Yet there are computer vision models that use only convolutions.
+Others only use sequence models.

+Arguably the most significant commonality in these methods is the use of end-to-end training.
+That is, rather than assembling a system based on components that are individually tuned, one builds the system and then tunes their performance jointly.
+For instance, in computer vision scientists used to separate the process of feature engineering from the process of building machine learning models.
+The Canny edge detector [20] and Lowe's SIFT feature extractor [21] reigned supreme for over a decade as algorithms for mapping images into feature vectors.
+Unfortunately, there is only so much that humans can accomplish by ingenuity relative to a consistent evaluation over thousands or millions of choices, when carried out automatically by an algorithm.
+When deep learning took over, these feature extractors were replaced by automatically tuned filters, yielding superior accuracy.

+Likewise, in Natural Language Processing the bag-of-words model of Salton and McGill [22] was for a long time the default choice.
+In it, words in a sentence are mapped into a vector, where each coordinate corresponds to the number of times that particular word occurs.
+This entirely ignores the word order ('dog bites man' vs. 'man bites dog') or punctuation ('let's eat, grandma' vs. 'let's eat grandma').
+Unfortunately, it is rather difficult to engineer better features manually.
+Algorithms, conversely, are able to search over a large space of possible feature designs automatically.
+This has led to tremendous progress.
+For instance, semantically relevant word embeddings allow reasoning of the form 'Berlin - Germany + Italy = Rome' in vector space.
+Again, these results are achieved by end-to-end training of the entire system.

+Beyond end-to-end training, the second most relevant part is that we are experiencing a transition from parametric statistical descriptions to fully nonparametric models.
+When data is scarce, one needs to rely on simplifying assumptions about reality (e.g. via spectral methods) in order to obtain useful models.
+When data is abundant, this can be replaced by nonparametric models that fit reality more accurately.
+To some extent, this mirrors the progress that physics experienced in the middle of the previous century with the availability of computers.
+Rather than solving parametric approximations of how electrons behave by hand, one can now resort to numerical simulations of the associated partial differential equations.
+This has led to much more accurate models, albeit often at the expense of explainability.

+A case in point are Generative Adversarial Networks, where graphical models were replaced by data generating code without the need for a proper probabilistic formulation.
+This has led to models of images that can look deceptively realistic, something that was considered too difficult for a long time.

+Another difference to previous work is the acceptance of suboptimal solutions, dealing with nonconvex nonlinear optimization problems, and the willingness to try things before proving them.
+This newfound empiricism in dealing with statistical problems, combined with a rapid influx of talent has led to rapid progress of practical algorithms (albeit in many cases at the expense of modifying and re-inventing tools that existed for decades).

+Lastly, the Deep Learning community prides itself of sharing tools across academic and corporate boundaries, releasing many excellent libraries, statistical models and trained networks as open source.
+It is in this spirit that the notebooks forming this course are freely available for distribution and use.
+We have worked hard to lower the barriers of access for everyone to learn about Deep Learning and we hope that our readers will benefit from this.

 ## Summary